rertzer/ft_cybersecurity_projects/snow_crash/level00.md

 cat /usr/sbin/john
 cdiidwpgswtgt
 find / -path /dev -prune -o -exec grep -Hn "flag00" {} \; 2>/dev/null
+                            ...
 ```

-- We found a file belonging to flag00 which contains this mysterious string: ciidwpgswtgt
+- We found a file belonging to `flag00` which contains this mysterious string: `ciidwpgswtgt`
-- The search for files containing the string flag00 didn't provide any extra information.
+- The search for files containing the string `flag00` didn't provide any extra information.

-### Ave Cesar
+### Ave Caesar

 - Our working hypothesis is that the string found in the john file could be the flag00 password, but it didn't work.
 - It could be that the string is encrypted.
 We then check for common basic encryption using [CacheSleuth](https://www.cachesleuth.com/multidecoder/), an online tool.
-It appears that the string is Rot15 (11) encrypted.
+It appears that the string is Rot15 encrypted (a Caesear cypher).
 The decoded string is: `nottohardhere`.

 ## Getflag

-- Using `nottohardhere` as password, we manage to connect as flag00 and launch the getflag command, retrieving the flag.
+- Using `nottohardhere` as password, we manage to connect as `flag00` and launch the `getflag` command, retrieving the flag.

-- flag00 password: `nottoohardhere`
+- `flag00` password: `nottoohardhere`
-- level01 password (flag): `x24ti5gi3x0ol2eh4esiuxias`
+- `level01` password (flag): `x24ti5gi3x0ol2eh4esiuxias`